 The reality is that, like other markets (the value of your house for example) you are worth what someone is prepared to offer you.
 No more and no less.
 In practice in our experience employers are often willing to increase a salary by 8-12% but rarely much more.
 Apart from the obvious cost consideration, they want a candidate to say “yes” for reasons other than being dangled a huge salary raise.

 This is not 100% set in stone: it is possible to argue a case for being underpaid and therefore a large increase.
 However, this needs to be backed by evidence.
 Of course, some people are fortunate and do secure large rises but this is most definitely not the norm.

 In Prism’s experience, it is not at all unusual for individuals to consider a lower salary or package.
 There are numerous reasons why someone might do this and (if you can afford it) can be a good way of maximising the range of job opportunities available and ensure you get the best role and employer for your circumstances and career goals.
-However, care is needed: is an employer offering you a lower salary because the role is a step back?
-Fine if that’s what you really want but otherwise it could leave you frustrated once the novelty has worn off.
+However, care is needed: is an employer offering you a lower salary because the role actually is a step back?
+Fine if it’s a role you really want or fits with your career plan but otherwise it could leave you frustrated once the novelty has worn off.
 Or are they an employer that doesn’t pay market rates for some reason?
-If you take, for example, a 20% pay cut think how long it might take to regain that 20% in annual salary raises or promotions.
+If you take, for example, a 15% pay cut think how long it might take to regain that 15% in annual salary raises or promotions.